 In my travels, I have noticed that food is a mirror to the culture & history of a place.
-Erstwhile rulers traveled with their butlers to satiate their taste buds even in a faraway land and that ensured that recipes traveled from place to place.
+Erstwhile rulers traveled with their butlers to satiate their taste buds and that ensured that recipes traveled from place to place.
 That’s how Delhi tasted biryani and korma.
 For Mughlai cuisine, I profusely thank their invasion.

 Their masterpiece, Biryani, is a delicacy revered by tons of people across Asia and Middle-East.
 Meat (Goat/Beef), basmati rice and whole spices are the ingredients that make this dish, yet it’s not something that everyone can cook, though relished equally by all.
 To taste the best, make your way to the narrow winding alleys of old Delhi where you can savor a tête-à-tête meal with the locals.

 When your soul is satisfied, move to the part known as Lutyens’ Delhi.
 The English had to leave their mark, albeit elegantly when it came to architecture.
 Edwin Lutyens, a famed British architect, designed the administrative circle of New Delhi, largely.

 The Rashtrapati Bhawan (current residence of India’s President), Rajpath, Connaught Place, Secretariat Building and the Parliament House beam of English architecture, designed by a team of architects led by Edwin Lutyens.
 All these buildings and spaces are frequented by tourists regularly, however, most of them miss the Lutyens’ Bungalow Zone.
 This zone, brimming with massive mansions and sprawling gardens, would give you a taste of English aristocracy.